ilanman/Rpres_ML_2/index.md

 - One of the simplest unsupervised learning algorithms
 - Group points into clusters; clusters center around a centroid
-- Minimize the distance between a points and its centroid
+- Minimize the distance between a point and its centroid

 ----